gjbex/Scientific-C-plus-plus/source-code/Classes/README.md

    type as a template parameter.
 1. `Quadrature_duck_typing`: a variant of `Quadrature` that uses duck typing to avoid the need for an abstract base class or CRTP.
+1. `Quadrature_concepts`: a variant of `Quadrature` that uses concepts to define the requirements on the derived classes.
 1. `Mixin`: illustration of using multiple inheritance to implement a mix-in class.